 The eve of delivery day

-The day before her expected due date, however, Pauline knew that she had to let the cat out of the bag and break the news to her parents.
+The day before her expected due date, however, Pauline, the teenage mother knew that she had to let the cat out of the bag.
+She had to break the news to her parents.
 Being a minor under 21 years of age then, she needed her parents’ signature on the hospital forms before delivery.

 That fateful night just one day before her expected due date, Pauline arranged to talk to her mother at 8 pm and they agreed to meet at the void deck of her block.
 With the support of two counsellors from Babes, a teenage pregnancy crisis service, she prepared herself to reveal her secret.